Children and youth

 Children in primary school and younger are less affected by the coronavirus than grown-ups.
 If they do turn ill, they typically experience a mild form of the COVID-19 disease with mild and transient symptoms.
 It is primarily children (and adults) with symptoms that are contagious, with the highest risk of transmission at onset and one-to-two days prior to the symptoms appearing.
-As children display symptoms to a lesser degree than adults, they also seem to transmit the disease to others to a lesser extent.

 The Government presents relevant information for parents (in Norwegian).

 Both national and international experience show that children to a lesser extent than adults develop an illness due to the coronavirus, and there is seldom a need for hospitalization.
 This also applies to children with chronic diseases.
 There is little evidence to suggest that the risk of developing a serious illness from COVID-19 is higher for these children compared to healthy children.

 On a global level there are very few reports of children with COVID-19 who have died, and very rarely for healthy children.

 Some children with a serious disease may be more vulnerable.
 In these cases, kindergarten and school adaptations can be considered.
 This primarily applies to children with rare and serious underlying medical conditions.
 For more information about these groups and COVID-19 in children and youth, visit:

 - Norwegian Society of Pediatricians (Norsk barnelegeforening) (in Norwegian)